 What Is WFM Scheduling?

 A study by Salesforce and Forbes shows that companies that have both high customer experience scores and high employee experience scores grow twice as fast as companies with low scores in each category.
 That’s clear evidence that it pays to keep your customer service workforce happy.
 Improving WFM scheduling is a cost-effective way to do it.Here’s a list of five WFM scheduling tips to help you take care of your workers, so they can better take care of your customers.

-2. Pre-Plan Regular Meetings And Administrative Tasks
+2. Plan Regular Meetings And Basic Tasks

 Related Article: 3 Tips For Optimizing Your Contact Center Schedule

-3. Allow For Preferences
+3. Allow For Preferences and Flexibility

-Make Scheduling A Positive Agent Experience
+Playvox Can Help Make Scheduling A Positive Employee Experience